Free Email Clients

 Email software supporting POP3, IMAP, SMTP etc

-The freeware on this page allow you to collect or download your email from your mail server or Internet Service Provider (ISP) to your own computer using a facility (protocol) called POP3, so that you can read it and reply to it at your leisure, offline.
-Some of the email software listed also support another protocol called IMAP which allows you to read the email directly on your mail server, reply to it, delete it, move it to another folder, organise your mail into folders, etc, without actually keeping a copy of the mail on your own machine.
+The freeware on this page allow you to collect or download your email from your mail server or internet provider (eg, your broadband service) to your own computer using a facility (protocol) called POP3, so that you can read it and reply to it at your leisure, offline.
+Some of the email software listed also support another protocol called IMAP which allows you to read the email directly on your mail server, reply to it, delete it, move it to another folder, organize your mail into folders, etc, without actually keeping a copy of the mail on your own machine.

 If you are looking for an online email service, please see the Free Web Email, Email Forwarding or Redirection page instead.